-Trigger Dispatcher
+Trigger dispatcher

 The trigger dispatcher is the runtime path that turns a normalized TriggerEvent plus a live registry binding into actual handler work.